After many years of being closed, the newly renovated Planetarium opened to the public on March 4, 2019.

 With state-of-the-art projection technology and immersive surround sound, this venue will enhance our K-20 STEM (Science, Technology, Engineering and Math) Outreach and explore both the Universe and life here on Earth.

 All shows are free to the public.
-Food and drinks in the planetarium are strictly prohibited at all times.
-There are 110 seats available with additional space for handicapped access.
-The Planetarium is closed on weekends and Federal holidays.
+Food, drinks and gum are strictly prohibited in the planetarium at all times.
+There are 110 seats with additional space for wheelchairs.
+No pets are allowed.
+Service animals specifically trained to aid a person with a disability are welcome.
+The Planetarium is closed on weekends, U.S. Air Force Academy graduation day, and Federal holidays.

 Student Shows (School Visits)